20kdc/c3ds-projects/ral/docs/Language Technical Details.md

 - String

+- String Embedding (that is, string concatenation with *style*).

 - Float

 - Integer

-However, in practice, there are only 4:
+However, in practice, there are only 5:

 - ID/Keyword

 - Operator (considered a keyword)

-- String - starts with `"` or `'`
+- String - starts with `"`

+- String Embedding - starts with `'`, `{}` inside surrounds expressions (which are 'outside' of the string - it's complicated)

 - Float/Integer - must start with a digit, `+`, or `-`,  and must contain at least one digit, `.`, or `e`.